 New Jersey dog bite and dog attack cases must be filed within two years of the attack and/or bite.
 (If the victim was a minor, a different time frame applies).

 How Long Does a Dig Bite Lawsuit take in New Jersey?

 Dog Bite lawsuits are usually resolved within two (2) years from the time of filing.

-When you retain our New Jersey slip and fall attorneys for a lawsuit, you do not pay us unless you recover money.
+When you retain our dog bite attorneys in New Jersey for a lawsuit, you do not pay us unless you recover money.
 We accept dog bite cases on a contingency basis.

-At Lesnevich, Marzano-Lesnevich, Trigg, O’Cathain & O’Cathain, LLC, our team of New Jersey personal injury lawyers are experienced, dedicated, and committed to help those going through very difficult times.
+At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey personal injury attorneys are experienced, dedicated, and committed to help those going through very difficult times.
 Contact us today at 201-488-1161 for a free legal consultation.